 The are’s two sides to this: Digital technology has made movie-making cheaper.
 And secondly – international film tax-rebate programmes have made finance easier to get.

-That’s why I am presenting the Lo-To-No Budget Filmmaking masterclass in Toronto and London this year.
+That’s why I am presenting the Lo-To-No Budget Filmmaking masterclass in London this year.

 5.Festivals are the new theratrical